 mountain passes to bring aid to those in distress, lost, or trapped under snow!

 this is a pretty accurate picture except for the brandy part which is just an

 However, they were indeed used as rescue dogs by the famed Hospice founded by Archdeacon Bernard de Menton around 1050, located in an alpine pass between Italy and Switzerland.

-While it is not clear is when the St. Bernard dogs were actually brought into service at the hospice, some historical sources believe it was during the latter part of the
+While it is not clear as to when the St. Bernard dogs were actually brought into service at the hospice, some historical sources believe it was during the latter part of the